 Beginning December of 2018, it will be home to a brand new and exciting offering from Backcountry Journeys!
 We’ll visit two amazing photographic locations while on the Bosque Del Apache & White Sands tour.

 This trip is timed to coincide with the migration of thousands of Snow Geese, Ross’s Geese, and Sandhill Cranes who spend the night along the Middle Rio Grande to protect themselves from predators.
-It is the best time to see the greatest number of birds at the Bosque Del Apache refuge.
+It is the best time to see the greatest number of birds at the Bosque Del Apache National Wildlife Refuge.

-Additionally we will travel to the wild and unearthly landscape of White Sands National Monument.
-The shimmering white sands of New Mexico fill the Tularosa Basin – creating incredible white desert landscape against the deep blue desert sky.
+Additionally, we will travel to the wild and unearthly landscape of White Sands National Park.
+The shimmering white sands of New Mexico fill the Tularosa Basin – creating an incredible white desert landscape against the deep blue desert sky.
 The shifting sands create endless patterns and the desert light plays across the soft dunes under the rising sun of the Chihuahuan desert.

 Such a delicious combination for our photographic appetites!
 Click here to register as spots remain today, but likely won’t last long!